mankek/Effort-Impact/README.md

 Adding a new task to the graph:

-* Double click anywhere in the graph, the circle and form for it will appear.
-Once the form is submitted, the circle will jump to the corner of the graph (left 0, top 0) and, from there, can be dragged anywhere in the graph.
+* Double click anywhere in the graph, the square and form for it will appear in the corner of the graph (left 0, top 0) and, from there, can be dragged anywhere in the graph.

 Updating/Deleting a Task:

-* Circles can be dragged anywhere in the graph and there coordinates will automatically update and they will remain there.
+* Squares can be dragged anywhere in the graph and their coordinates will automatically update and they will remain there.
-  To change task information, click on a circle and a field will appear that allows you to choose the field you want to update and the value you wish to update it with.
+  To change task information, click on a square and a field will appear that allows you to choose the field you want to update and the value you wish to update it with.
 If you click the "Click me to change the Deadline!" button, the input changes to allow you to choose a date and the Field to Be Changed field is automatically populated.
-  Pressing the Ctrl button while having the update form open will delete the selected circle.
+  Pressing the Ctrl button while having the update form open will delete the selected square.

 See All Tasks:

-* Pressing the Enter button will show a table of all tasks (Task names only) and the id of the circle corresponding to the task, with the circles having their respective ids displayed next to them on the graph.
+* Pressing the Enter button will show a table of all tasks (Task details only) and the id of the square corresponding to the task, with the squares having their respective ids displayed next to them on the graph.
 Pressing the Enter button a second time will hide the id tags and table.

 Hovering:

-* When hovering on circles, their task info is displayed.
+* When hovering on squares, their task info is displayed.
 When hovering on the color scale, the corresponding time until due date is displayed for that color block.